-- GASB Statement No. 79, Certain External Investment Pools and Pool Participants, addresses for certain external investment pools and their participants the accounting and financial reporting implications that result from changes in the regulatory provisions referenced by previous accounting and financial reporting standards.
-Those provisions were based on the Investment Company Act of 1940, Rule 2a7.
-Rule 2a7 contains the Securities and Exchange Commission's regulations that apply to money market funds and were significantly amended in 2014.
-The implementation of this statement did not have a material effect on the financial statements of the CLTC. - 28.
-In June 2015, GASB issued Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not Within the Scope of GASB Statement No. 68, and Amendments to Certain Provisions of GASB Statements No. 67 and No. 68, which aligns the reporting requirements for pensions and pension plans not covered in GASB Statements No. 67 and No. 68 with the reporting requirements in Statement No. 68.
-The provisions in Statement No. 73 are effective for fiscal years beginning after June 15, 2016.
+- 28. In November 2016, GASB issued Statement No. 83, Certain Asset Retirement Obligations, which addresses accounting and financial reporting for certain asset retirement obligations (AROs) associated with the retirement of a tangible capital asset.
+The provisions in Statement No. 83 are effective for fiscal years beginning after June 15, 2018.
 Management does not believe that the implementation of this statement will have a material effect on the financial statements of the CLTC. - 29.
-In June 2015, GASB issued Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, which replaces Statements No. 43, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, and addresses financial reporting requirements for governments whose employees are provided with postemployment benefits other than pensions (other postemployment benefits or OPEB).
-The provisions in Statement No. 74 are effective for fiscal years beginning after June 15, 2016.
+In January 2017, GASB issued Statement No. 84, Fiduciary Activities, which establishes criteria for identifying fiduciary activities of all state and local governments.
+The provisions in Statement No. 84 are effective for fiscal years beginning after December 15, 2018.
 Management does not believe that the implementation of this statement will have a material effect on the financial statements of the CLTC. - 30.
-In June 2015, GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, which replaces the requirements of Statements No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions, as amended, and No. 57, OPEB Measurements by Agent Employers and Agent Multiple-Employer Plans, and provides guidance on reporting by governments that provide OPEB to their employees and for governments that finance OPEB for employees of other governments.
-The provisions in Statement No. 75 are effective for fiscal years beginning after June 15, 2017.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements of the CLTC. - 31.
-In August 2015, GASB issued Statement No. 77, Tax Abatement Disclosures, which requires governments that enter into tax abatement agreements to disclose certain information about the agreements.
-The provisions in Statement No. 77 are effective for fiscal years beginning after December 15, 2015.
+In June 2017, GASB issued Statement No. 87, Leases, which establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+The provisions in Statement No. 87 are effective for fiscal years beginning after December 15, 2019.
+Management has yet to determine whether the implementation of this statement will have a material effect on the financial statements of the CLTC. - 31.
+In April 2018, GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, which improves the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+The provisions in Statement No. 88 are effective for fiscal years beginning after June 15, 2018.
 Management does not believe that the implementation of this statement will have a material effect on the financial statements of the CLTC. - 32.
-In December 2015, GASB issued Statement No. 78, Pensions Provided through Certain Multiple-Employer Defined Benefit Pension Plans, which addresses a practice issue regarding the scope and applicability of Statement No. 68, Accounting and Financial Reporting for Pensions.
-The provisions in Statement No. 78 are effective for fiscal years beginning after December 15, 2015.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements of the CLTC.
+In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
+The provisions in Statement No. 89 are effective for fiscal years beginning after December 15, 2019.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements of the CLTC. - 33.
+In August 2018, GASB issued Statement No. 90, Majority Equity Interests an Amendment of GASB Statements No. 14 and No. 61, which improves the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and the relevance of financial statement information for certain component units.
+The provisions in Statement No. 90 are effective for fiscal years beginning after December 15, 2018.
+Management does not believe that the implementation of this statement will have a material effect on the financial statements of the CLTC. - 34.
+Arrangements with financial institutions involving compensating balances or other arrangements involving restrictions on cash balances, line of credit, or similar arrangements have been properly disclosed in the financial statements.